Is it safe to travel to Mexico? Your helpful health and safety guide

 These extreme weather and natural disaster events can disrupt travel plans, result in canceled flights, make roads impassable, and pose a threat to your safety.
 If you are caught up in a weather event, always follow the advice of local authorities.

 Tip: If you want financial protection against unforeseen events like these, consider protecting your trip with travel insurance that provides coverage for events such as hurricanes.
-Discover our Travelex travel protection plans now →
+Discover our Travelex plans now →

 REAL-LIFE CLAIM STORY